Sep9

 -

-Seek others who will hold you accountable
+Seek Accountability Partners who will Encourage & Hold you accountable for sin

 - Posted by David Costa/